folkol/grab/README.md

 `usage: grab.py [-h] command [tokens]`

-Each character in `command` specifies a token, `grab` will scan the input line for each token in command, and print them tab-separated.
+Each character in `command` specifies a token. `grab` will scan the input line for each token in command and print them tab-separated.

 If `tokens` is specified, only these tokens are printed (1-indexed).
 Indices are numbers from 0–9.